dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DYNAMIC_PACS_METHODS_SUMMARY.md

 ## What Changed

 ### Before ?
-- PACS methods hard-coded in `SpyWindow.PacsMethodItems.xaml`
+- PACS methods hard-coded in `AutomationWindow.PacsMethodItems.xaml`
 - No way to add custom methods without code changes
 - Same methods for all PACS profiles